 As the Vietnam War wound down, the Watergate crisis began to dominate political discussions, especially at the law school.
 His friends recall Romney as interested in current events, though memories of specific conversations are scarce.
 If the business school was relatively immune to the forces buffeting society -- just 11 percent of Romney’s HBS class was female --it was an institution in transition.

 With the stock market in free fall -- down more than 40 percent in 1973-74 -- the professional school began cutting spending on new course materials and computers.

 The MBA program traditionally had trained managers to run large corporations.
 Now, one of the most popular courses, “Management of Service Operations,” dealt with retail franchises.
 As economic growth slowed and inflation soared, employers such as General Motors and Ford Motor Co.
-(F) took the extraordinary step of rescinding job offers to graduating students.
+(F:US) took the extraordinary step of rescinding job offers to graduating students.

 “It was the last part of an era at HBS,” says Kurz.

 Far more than previous generations of Harvard Business students, Romney’s class went into small business, consulting and financial services, according to John Kotter, an HBS professor who wrote a book on the class of 1974 called “The New Rules.”
 Romney, who joined Boston Consulting Group upon graduation and later built a private-equity startup into an industry power, personified the shifting tides.